qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

-Package Qhta.SF.WPF.Tools is a library for extending Syncfusion WPF controls functionality.
+The Qhta.SF.WPF.Tools package is a library that extends the functionality of WPF Syncfusion controls.

-*Note: Trying to name it “Qhta.Syncfusion.WPF.Tools” result compiling errors due to Visual Studio C# namespace resolving policy!*
+*Note: Attempting to name it "Qhta.Syncfusion.WPF.Tools" causes compilation errors due to namespace resolution rules in Visual Studio C#!*

 The package contains:
 - [Default SfDataGrid styles and templates](#default-sfdatagrid-styles-and-templates),